St. Moritz-Celerina Olympic Bobrun

+The track as seen during the 2020 Winter Youth Olympics.

 The Olympia Bob Run St. Moritz-Celerina is a bobsleigh track located in the Engadin Valley, Switzerland.
 It officially opened on New Year's Day 1904 and is the oldest bobsleigh track in the world.
 It is also the only one that is naturally refrigerated.
 It is used for other sliding sports, including skeleton and luge.